 It is estimated that low testosterone affects approximately 39 percent of men over the age of 45.
 Typically the decline of testosterone begins around the age of 30 and continues throughout life, 20 percent of men over 60 suffer from hypogonadism while 30 percent men over 70 do as well.

 Although the condition is spurred by age, there are several other causes such as injury or infection to the testicles, cirrhosis of the liver, congenital disorders such as Kallman’s Syndrome, hemochromatosis, and more.

 Despite the lack of understanding, there is on testosterone deficiency, many treatments have been approved.
 In 2014, the Food and Drug Administration (FDA) announced that they will be reviewing the safety of testosterone therapy after a new study noted that there are increased health risks.

 If you or a loved one has suffered serious side effects due to testosterone therapy, the victim may be entitled to compensation for medical expenses, pain and suffering, lost wages, and more.
-At the law offices of Tapella & Eberspacher, our highly trained attorneys have numerous courtroom victories and negotiated settlements that have helped to recover tens of millions of dollars in compensation for our clients and can help to fight for the justice you deserve.
+At The Tapella & Eberspacher Law Firm, our highly trained attorneys have numerous courtroom victories and negotiated settlements that have helped to recover tens of millions of dollars in compensation for our clients and can help to fight for the justice you deserve.

 For a no-cost, no-obligation review of your testosterone therapy claim, call us today at (217) 394-5885 or fill out the contact form – it’s completely confidential.